about us

 Fostering Partnership

 CDF endeavours to create synergies with different partners towards reaching its goals in promoting children and young women’s rights and welfare.
-CDF also works with the government of the United Republic of Tanzania, through different ministries.
+CDF also works with the government of the United Republic of Tanzania, through different ministries, collaborating on policy development and the implementation of programs aimed at protecting vulnerable groups.

 Access to Quality Justice among Child Survivors and Offenders

-This focuses on improving access to justice among children and women survivors of violence by working with actors in the justice chain system.
-Interventions under this thematic area aim to improve protocols and practices of investigations, prosecutions, and court proceedings of juvenile cases in Tanzania
+Focusing on improving access to justice among children and women survivors of violence by working with actors in the justice chain system.
+Interventions under this thematic area aim to improve protocols and practices of investigations, prosecutions, and court proceedings of juvenile cases in Tanzania.

 Our Development Partners